microsoft/vscode-docs/docs/extensionAPI/api-markdown.md

 Extensions that contribute markdown-it plugins are activated lazily, when a Markdown preview is shown for the first time.

-The [VS Code Markdown Emoji extension](https://github.com/mjbvz/vscode-markdown-emoji) demonstrates using a markdown-it plugin to add emoji support to the markdown preview.
+The [markdown-emoji](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-emoji) extension demonstrates using a markdown-it plugin to add emoji support to the markdown preview.
+You can review the Emoji extension's source code on [GitHub](https://github.com/mjbvz/vscode-markdown-emoji).

 You may also want to review: